rat-atouille/oldPortfolio/README.md

 # My Portfolio
 Welcome to my personal portfolio!
-This web app showcases my projects, skills, and experiences, giving you an insight into my journey as a developer.
+This web app showcases my projects and skills, giving you an insight into my journey as a developer.

 ## Tech Stack
 This portfolio is built using the following technologies: